eflautt/ga-data-science/lessons/readme.md

     - **Slides**: Includes and links to the baseline lesson deck for you to modify

+> Note: Google Slide Decks for each lesson are linked in the "slides" folder for each lesson.
+To open, click the link then duplicate and rename the deck.
+You're encouraged to make edits and add material!

 ## Lesson Structure

 Lesson plans are organized as follows: